netnexus/node-cborwebtoken/README.md

 });
 ```

-# Errors:
+# Errors
 Possible thrown Erros during verification.
-Tags might mismatch or the data handed to the functions might be invalid.
+- Tag mismtach thrown by cose.mac
+- KeyError in case a payload Key is invalid
+- TokenError in case the Token is expired

 # Algorithms supported
 SHA-256_64